princeton-vl/infinigen/README.md

 In Powershell, run `ubuntu` to enter the Linux subsystem.

 Verify that `echo $DISPLAY` returns `:0` in WSL.
 If not, WSLg was not properly set up.
 If you had previous installations of WSL/Ubuntu, try uninstalling and doing a fresh install of both.
-You may proceed without WSLg, but the OpenGL ground truth will not work.
-Scene and asset generation will still run normally. **Currently, the OpenGL ground truth is bugged on WSL, so this check can be disregarded**
+You may proceed without WSLg, but the optional OpenGL ground truth will not work.
+Scene and asset generation will still run normally.

-To use GPU acceleration on terrain generation, run these commands to install CUDA in WSL2.
+To enable GPU usage, run these commands to install CUDA in WSL2.
 This step can be skipped if not using GPU acceleration.
 For troubleshooting and more information, refer to the [NVIDIA docs](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl-2).
 ```
 sudo apt-key del 7fa2af80
 wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-wsl-ubuntu.pin